MSHSL State Debate Tournament

 Framework - I also enjoy evaluating a debate when framework is clearly articulated and argued by both the affirmative and negative sides.
 Framework is focused around how you would like me to evaluate the arguments in the round.
 Do you prefer a consequentialist framework, a deontological framework, etc..

 Critiques - I am fine with critical approaches by the negative and the affirmative sides.
-For the affirmative please keep in mind that you will need to defend your critical affirmative as either a topical representation of criminal justice reform or why it is important for us to debate your affirmative even if it isn't necessarily within the boundaries of the topic.
+For the affirmative please keep in mind that you will need to defend your critical affirmative as either a topical representation of the resolution or why it is important for us to debate your affirmative even if it isn't necessarily within the boundaries of the topic.

 Flow - Please label all arguments and positions clearly throughout the debate.
 Signposting has become a lost art.
 Debaters doing an effective job of signposting and labeling will be rewarded with higher speaker points.